ministryofjustice/security-guidance/docs/multi-factor-authentication-mfa-guide.md

 ## Introduction

-This Multi-Factor Authentication \(MFA\) guide explains how MFA can be used to ensure that users are only granted access to MoJ information once their identity is confirmed.
+This Multi-Factor Authentication \(MFA\) guide explains how MFA can be used to ensure that users are only granted access to Ministry of Justice \(MOJ\) information once their identity is confirmed.
 This is a sub-page to the [Access Control Guide](access-control-guide.md).

 ## MFA